pytorch/tutorials/CONTRIBUTING.md

 ### Tags ###

 Choose tags from the existing tags in the file.
 Reach out to a project maintainer to create a new tag.
-The list of tags should not have any white space between the words.
-Multi-word tags, such as “Getting Started”, should be hyphenated: Getting-Started.
+The tags should not have any white space between the words.
+Multi-word tags, such as “Getting Started”, should be
+hyphenated: "Getting-Started".
 Otherwise, the tutorial might fail to build, and the cards will not display properly.

 ### Image ###